haikalfitri/ToDoList_CLI/README.md

     ```bash
     java -cp bin ToDoList

 ![CLI Screenshot](image/tdl_cli.png)
 ## Description

 `ToDoListApp` is a simple Java application that allows users to manage their tasks using a command-line interface.
 With this application, users can add new tasks, remove current tasks, and view the current list of tasks created.

-## Description

-`ToDoListApp` is a simple Java application that allows users to manage their tasks using a command-line interface.
-With this application, users can add new tasks, remove current tasks, and view the current list of tasks created.